 The most significant cost pressures for the CYP directorate fell within the Children's Social Care division, where the final outturn was an overspend of £5.2m compared to a projection of £1.7m.
 The main element of the overspend was in the residential care placements budget.
-This is the most expensive form of care and as at March 2020.
 A smaller overspend was incurred in fostering budgets.